7 Steps To Find Out If Your Niche Ideas Are Profitable

 Quickly take a note of the rough average number of customer reviews the products on the front page have.

 It doesn't have to be exact or that accurate it's just for reference later so you don't have to do this task again.

-Also write down the number of search results for your niche that come down for later reference...
+Also, write down the number of search results for your niche that comes down for later reference...

 Ideal markets are ones where there's not just one single product to sell but many you can sell to your visitors time and time again.